nikitavoloboev/data/focusing/processes.md

 ## Week review in [looking back](../looking-back/looking-back.md)
 1. Add snapshot of Timing & WakaTime.
 Evaluate.
 See what can be improved.
 2. Add images from [Instagram](https://www.instagram.com/nikitavoloboev) to `Photos`.
-3. Go through `Autolog` in Day One and move entries to appropriate journals.

 ## Month review in [looking back](../looking-back/looking-back.md)
-1. Add Timing (monthly view).
+1. Add snapshot of Timing (monthly view).
 1. Write summary.
 Evaluate.
 See what can be improved.

 ## Start new week